abhicity/ABHI-DJANGO/Activity/activity.md

    1. Remove the underline or default style of anchor tag.
    2. On hover underline should be added.
    3. add css for blog article sections

+---

+## 22-11-2022, Tuesday
+1. Apply materialize css for resume.
+2. Apply Bootstrap for resume.
+3. Design icons for Indian regional languages.
+   1. use material design principle.

+---